I-am-the-doctor/CodeShooter/README.md

-# CodeShooter
+# CubeShooter
-A shooter with all out of blocks.
+A minimalistic, rather peaceful shooter with a kind of voxel world.
+The aim is to create a fun open source game, playable over LAN/Internet with real and AI players.